From Exhaustion to Empowerment: Benefits of Burnout Therapy

 A few years ago, I was in a deep inner conflict.
 Although I had a challenging, secure, and well-paid job in research and development, I have been passionate about holistic health and personal development since early adulthood.

-It wasn’t easy to decide to leave my job and have an entirely new start.
+It wasn’t easy to decide to leave my job and start anew.
 I’ve experienced many challenges, but my journey has been exciting, and my family had my back.
 So, I have not regretted my decision even for a second.
 Helping clients, including those with burnout, was profoundly satisfying and fulfilling.

 Understanding Burnout